Mid / South Essex

 Out of Area Referrals

 If you have a patient with a GP in a specific ICB but they want to be seen in a hospital within a different ICB, can you ensure you refer via the patients GP.
-This especially applies to any patient who has a GP in Mid or South Essex who wants to be seen at another hospital other than Southend, Broomfield, BMI or Springfield.
+This especially applies to any patient who has a GP in Mid or South Essex who wants to be seen at another hospital other than Southend, Broomfield or BMI.
 This also applies to patients who want to be seen at a hospital out of Essex.

 Specific 2 week cancer referral form for Southend Hospital.